troelskn/hbind/README.markdown

 If you want to replace the element entirely, rather than just the contents, you can prefixing the selector with `+`.
 When using this modifier, the replacement is always raw (Eg. it implies `!`).

 The selector may contain an *attribute*, following the identifier.
-If an attribute is supplied, the value of this is manipulated ratehr than the element it self.
+If an attribute is supplied, the value of this is manipulated rather than the element itself.

 To summarise the available targets, the syntax is: